sjspielman/pyvolve/README.md

 ```

 Please file any bugs and/or relay any questions under the Issues tab: [https://github.com/sjspielman/pyvolve/issues](https://github.com/sjspielman/pyvolve/issues).
+Note that pyvolve itself is implemented for both Python2 and Python3, although its tests (``python setup.py test``) are implemented for Python2 specifically.

 *If you use Pyvolve in your research, please cite the following:* <br>
 Spielman, SJ and Wilke, CO.
 2015. [**Pyvolve: A flexible Python module for simulating sequences along phylogenies**](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0139047).
 PLOS ONE.
 10(9): e0139047.